-The largest source of revenues for the County in the Major Operating Funds is the sales and compensating use tax (referred to herein as the "sales tax"), which constitutes approximately 41.8% of the total revenues in the 2014 Budget (excluding interdepartmental revenues).
+The largest source of revenues for the County in the Major Operating Funds is the sales and compensating use tax (referred to herein as the "sales tax"), which constitutes approximately 38.2% of the total revenues in the 2016 Budget (excluding interdepartmental transfers).
 Figure 3 shows budgeted and actual (if available) sales tax revenues compared to budgeted and actual total revenues for the Major Operating Funds.
-See "COUNTY FINANCIAL CONDITION".
+See "COUNTY FINANCIAL CONDITION" herein.